vanshsethi23/Java-Basic-Programs/README.md

 6. **Experiment and Modify**: Experiment with the code, make modifications, and observe the changes in the program's behavior.

-7. **Note**: Change the package name accordingly to make the Java Programs run on your computer.
-The public class name and the java file name should be same for smooth running of the programs on your system without any errors.
+7. **Note**: The public class name and the java file name should be same for smooth running of the programs on your system without any errors.

 ### Contribution Guidelines